The Christmas Gift Budget Guide: How Much to Spend on Gifts

 For family gift exchange parties and traditions such as Secret Santa, Pakkeleg, or White Elephant, we recommend a gift budget of $25-$40.
 Here is our curated list of the best Secret Santa gifts.

 But how much do you spend on parents for Christmas?
-Your sister or brother?For individual family members gifts, we recommend that you keep your spending down to $25 max per person.
+Your sister or brother?
+Their spouses?
+When giving gifts to each member of the family, we recommend that you keep your spending down to $25 max per person.

 Office Party/Coworkers